aslansari/android-app-template/README.md

 # Android App Template

-This is a GitHub template repository intended to kickstart development on an Android application.
-This project comes set with a handful of tools that [Adam](https://github.com/AdamMc331) finds important and relevant to every project.
-If you think something is missing, or feel strongly that a setup should be changed, please submit an [Issue](https://github.com/AdamMc331/AndroidAppTemplate/issues/new).
+This GitHub template repository serves as a starting point for developing Android applications.
+I've started this Android application template using [Adam](https://github.com/AdamMc331)'s template.
+Along with the existing tools, I've added some features that align with my specific needs.
+These enhancements aim to make the development process smoother and improve the app's functionality.
+However, I'm open to suggestions and improvements.
+If you think there are other important elements to include or have recommendations for modifying the current setup, please share your thoughts.
+Your input is highly appreciated.
+Note that, since Adam did a really good job with the documentation, I left it mostly unchanged.

 ## Why This Template?